hannonhill/Velocity-Cookbook/PHP-Form-Builder/Readme.md

 ## Overview of Components

 - **Form Content Type** - The actual Page with customizable form field information.
 The Form will be Published and should have .php extension designated on its Configuration.
-- **Form Config Content Type** - The Page that has secure CMS information that will be utilized by web service calls when handling results from users entering content into the published Form.
-The Form Config pages should be set to NOT Publishable.
+- **Form Config** - The Block that has CMS information that will be utilized by web service calls when handling results from users entering content into the published Form.
+The *Authentication File Path* should point to a PHP file on the web server that contains a valid username and password to be used for the Web Services calls.
 This is used as a way of separating secure information from the published Form.
-It is strongly recommended that the Form Config page be saved in a location only Writable to people who are allowed access to the Username and Password combination to be used by Web Services calls.
-Users with Read access will be allowed to see the Username but not the Password.
+It is strongly recommended that the Form Config block be saved in a location only Writable to people who are allowed access to the Web Services information.
 - **Optional Results Content Type**

 ### Form Content Type